Mike’s Top Ten of 1964

 - Honorable Mention to: Rudolph the Red-Nosed Reindeer

 11-20: The Americanization of Emily, Becket, Father Goose, Goodbye Charlie, Séance on a Wet Afternoon, Seven Days in May, Sex and the Single Girl, What a Way to Go!, The Woman in the Dunes, Zorba the Greek

-Tier two: Band of Outsiders, Blood and Black Lace, Cheyenne Autumn, Fail-Safe, Hush… Hush Sweet Charlotte, I Am Cuba, The Killers, Kiss Me Stupid, The Naked Kiss, The Night of the Iguana, The Pawnbroker, The Pumpkin Eater, Robin and the 7 Hoods, Robinson Crusoe on Mars, A Shot in the Dark, Topkapi, The Train, The Unsinkable Molly Brown, Viva Las Vegas, Zulu
+Tier two: Band of Outsiders, Blood and Black Lace, Fail-Safe, Hush… Hush Sweet Charlotte, I Am Cuba, The Killers, Kiss Me Stupid, Kisses for My President, The Naked Kiss, The Night of the Iguana, The Pawnbroker, The Pumpkin Eater, Robin and the 7 Hoods, Robinson Crusoe on Mars, A Shot in the Dark, Topkapi, The Train, The Unsinkable Molly Brown, Viva Las Vegas, Zulu

-Tier three: The 7 Faces of Dr. Lao, The Chalk Garden, Circus World, Ensign Pulver, The Fall of the Roman Empire, Joy House, Lilith, Marriage Italian Style, The Outrage, The Yellow Rolls-Royce
+Tier three: The 7 Faces of Dr. Lao, The Chalk Garden, Cheyenne Autumn, Circus World, Ensign Pulver, Joy House, Lilith, Marriage Italian Style, The Outrage, The Yellow Rolls-Royce

 – – – – – – – – – – –